-- Addressing Poverty and Family Economic Insecurity - Ensuring Access to Effective Youth and Parenting Programs - Reforming the Criminal Justice System - Reducing Access to Guns - Increasing Community Awareness of Issues/Programs - Improve Overall Neighborhood Conditions
+- Addressing Poverty and Family Economic Insecurity - Ensuring Access to Effective Youth and Parenting Programs - Reforming the Criminal Justice System - Reducing Access to Guns - Increasing Community Awareness of Issues/Programs - Improving Overall Neighborhood Conditions

-The Committee's recommendations are based upon supporting data, including but not limited to annual reports, Department of Juvenile Justice information, third party studies, and arrest statistics.
-Likewise, the Committee recommends the implementation of these recommendations be based upon an on-going review of updated data and best practices.
+The Committee's recommendations are based on supporting data, including but not limited to, annual reports, Department of Juvenile Justice information, third party studies and arrest statistics.
+Likewise, the Committee recommends the implementation of these recommendations be based on an ongoing review of updated data and best practices.

-Based upon the above, the Committee generated the following seven recommendations, prioritized from #1 to #7:
+Based on the above, the Committee generated the following seven recommendations, prioritized from #1 to #7:

 - #1.
-Use a Racial Equity Lens and Trauma-Informed Approach to Implement All Task Force Recommendations - #2.
-Expand/enhance access to effective youth, and parenting, mental and behavioral health programs in the target zip codes - #3.
-Transform the criminal justice system to reduce disproportionate arrests and incarceration of Black youth

-- #4.
-Support economic development, reduce poverty and address family economic insecurity in the target zip codes - #5.
-Reduce access to illegal firearms - #6.
+Use a racial equity lens and trauma-informed approach to implement all Task Force recommendations. - #2.
+Expand/enhance access to effective youth, and parenting, mental and behavioral health programs in the target zip codes. - #3.
+Transform the criminal justice system to reduce disproportionate arrests and incarceration of Black youth. - #4.
+Support economic development, reduce poverty and address family economic insecurity in the target zip codes. - #5.
+Reduce access to illegal firearms. - #6.
 Develop and implement a comprehensive plan to improve neighborhood livability in the target zip codes. - #7.
-Communicate key issues and programs to the community
+Communicate key issues and programs to the community.

-The recommendations are described in detail below.
+The recommendations are described in detail below: